chromeos/chromeos.dev/site/en/posts/io-games-for-large-screens.md

 ### Mouse handling

-Next up is better mouse handling.
 While touch to mouse emulation exists for all our platforms, that won't cover all cases.
 For FPS or other 3D titles where the camera would be controlled through a virtual joystick, the matching paradigm on desktop would use a mouse to control the camera direction.
 Here, you'll want to enable mouse capture in order to receive mouse movement events without concern that the mouse will leave the window.
 There are three function calls to be aware of—capture, update, and release.

 ```java {title="Java" .code-figure}
 override fun onClick(view: View) {